glacials/twos.dev/src/cold/filters.md

 As populations advance, birth rates decline.
 Contraceptives, family planning, education, they all stand in the way of reproduction.

-When each person on average produces 1.0 children, this is called *replacement*.
+When speaking about population levels, an average person producing 1.0 children is called **replacement**.
+Mathematically, it's vital to the continuation of the species that we are at or above replacement.
+An average production of even 0.9 children per person means that each generation gets smaller than the last, until there is no next generation.

-Historically this has been very easy, and it is why we are now 8 billion strong.
+Historically reaching replacement has been easy, and it is why we are now 8 billion strong.
 It turns out when the process that makes children is fun, children get made.

 But do we, as individuals, even want replacement?
-I don't know a single person who plans for their children to outnumber them.
+I don't know a single person who plans to have more than 1 child per parent.

-It's possible we develop—or have already developed—into an inclination where, on average, humans want `< 1` children each.
-It's possible we've been there emotionally for a long time, and just hadn't developed the contraceptive means and distribution to achieve it.

-We're going to get there.
-Soon.
+It's possible we'll reach a point where individual freedoms, education, and opportunity all converge to lower the desire for children below replacement.

+It's possible we're already there, and the only reason we keep growing is poor availability of contraceptives.
+But that's being fixed.
-And it's a good thing that every individual human has access to contraceptives.
+It's a good thing that every individual human has access to contraceptives.
 But it also might end the species.
+It may have already ended countless others out there.

 Perhaps we’re the most populous generation of humans the universe will ever see, and it will just go down from here.
-Perhaps this has already happened to countless other species on countless other worlds.
-Lack of birth control is an evolutionary necessity, so once a species advances enough to fix that, evolution can’t do its job.
+Lack of birth control is an evolutionary necessity, so perhaps once a species advances enough to fix it... species over.
-Great Filter found, species over.

 # Low Desire for Development